Confession: I don't think I ever had a science related Christmas present growing up. Did you?

 You have to find the bits and pieces yourself for each topic

-Parental involvement is required to set up the exploration activities after the class
+Parental involvement is required to set up the exploration equipment for after the class

 Require parents and children to participate together in the class and the play afterwards, so not something you can leave your kids to do on their own